The Everest Marathon is only suitable for runners with off-road running experience and road marathon experience is not sufficient.

 All participants must join the group in Kathmandu so that our medical team can monitor everyones health throughout the trek.
-It is also important that runners know each other so that they can help each other during the trek and race.

 All participants are required to sign a disclaimer certifying that they are participating at their own risk.

 Allowing plenty of time to acclimatise naturally, we expect everyone to be able to run the full marathon.
 Every runner must pass a medical examination at Lobuche before continuing to the start at Gorak Shep.

 If any competitors haven't acclimatised by this point, they will be able to join the marathon from a lower altitude and run a shorter course.
 And come back the following year to gain the coveted medal!